Underwater photography: Underwater housings

 Cameras made for dry work can also work underwater, protected by add-on housings, which are made for point and shoot cameras, compact cameras with full exposure controls, and single lens reflex cameras (SLRs).
 Most such housings are specific to the camera model.
-Materials range from relatively inexpensive injection moulded plastic to higher-priced die-cast or machined from solid aluminum.
+Materials range from relatively inexpensive injection molded plastic to higher-priced die-cast or machined from solid aluminum.
 Housings allow many options: users can choose housings specific to their everyday "land" cameras and use any lens, provided that it fits or they use the appropriate lens port accessory.
 Underwater photographers generally use wide-angle lenses or macro lenses, both of which allow close focus and therefore a shorter distance to the subject, which reduces the loss of clarity to scattering.

 Digital media can hold many more shots than standard film (which rarely has more than 36 frames per roll).
 This gives digital cameras an advantage, since it is impractical to change film underwater.
 Other comparisons between digital and film photography also apply, and the use of film under water has declined, as it has on land.
 It is also not possible to change regular lenses underwater, though some wet connectable telephoto, fisheye and macro extensions are available for some housings.

 Underwater housings have control knobs and buttons that reach the camera inside, allowing use of most of its normal functions.
 These housings may also have connectors to attach external flash units.
 Some basic housings allow the use of the flash on the camera, but the on-board flash may not be powerful enough or properly placed for underwater use.
 More-advanced housings either redirect the on-board strobe to fire a slave strobe via a fiber-optic cable, or physically prevent the use of the on-board strobe.
 Housings are made waterproof by silicone or other elastomer O-rings at the closures and where control spindles and pushbuttons pass through the housing.
 High-end housings may use double O-rings on many of the critical pushbuttons and spindles to reduce the risk of leaks, which can destroy the electronics in cameras.
 Some cameras are inherently waterproof, or submersible to shallow depths; when these are in submersible housings, the consequences of a small leak are generally not serious.